Classical Guitar Institute

 Half Session 2 - Arrival July 6 afternoon, departure July 20

 All payments, except the application fee and $600 enrollment fee, will be fully refunded if the Center receives notice of cancellation due to serious illness before May 15.
 Written verification from an M.D. is required before a refund can be made.
 No reduction in fees can be made for late arrival or early departure.
 No refunds will be made after May 15.

 Brevard Music Center offers scholarship support according to a student's audition and demonstrated financial need, and program need.
 In recent years, Brevard has provided scholarship support to more than 70% of its students.
 Scholarship support includes merit, need-based, and the BMC Opportunity Scholarship open to students of African-American and Latinx descent.

 Please visit the Scholarship section of our FAQ page for more information.

 Brevard Music Center students in the College division may apply to serve as Teaching Assistants.
-A limited number of TA positions are available in the Classical Guitar program.
+A TA position may be available in the Classical Guitar program.

 TAs have the same ensemble and performance opportunities as other students.
 Duties may include coaching younger students, teaching theory classes, and assisting faculty.
 TAs must pay a non-refundable enrollment fee of $500 which covers tuition, room, and board, and must be 21 or older by the start date of their program.

 Adam Holzman, international performer, recording artist, and teacher is hailed as “...polished and quite dazzling,” by The New York Times, “...brilliant!,” by De Gelderlander, Holland, and “...masterful!,” by The Toronto Star.